AliceLR/megazeux/arch/darwin/README.md

   from 2.93b onward.
 It is also capable of hosting the Xcode 3.2.6 SDKs and compilers.
 - Xcode 14.2 is used to provide arm64/arm64e binaries from 2.93c onward.
 It
-  can also provide x86_64 and x86_64h with a minimum OS version of 10.9.
+  can also provide x86_64 and x86_64h with a minimum OS version of 10.13.
-  Versions as low as Xcode 12.2 should work for this, but are untested.
+  Versions as low as Xcode 12.2 should work for this (down to even 10.9), but are untested.

 Untested and unsupported features: